dogweather/forkful/content/en/python/files-and-io/creating-a-temporary-file.md

   \ stick around once you're done with it.
 Programmers do this for data that's only\u2026"
 lastmod: '2024-03-13T22:44:59.725141-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file that you don't need to stick\
-  \ around once you're done with it.
-Programmers do this for data that's only\u2026"
+summary: Creating a temporary file means making a file that you don't need to stick around once you're done with it.
 title: Creating a temporary file
 weight: 21
 ---